paulinho-16/MEIC-TVVS/assignments/assignment4.md

 # Assignment 4 - Model-based Testing (Black-box Testing)

-*Model-based Testing* is a black-box testing technique where the run time behaviour of the software under test is checked against predictions made by a model, which is a description of a system's behaviour.
+*Model-based Testing* is a black-box testing technique where the runtime behaviour of the software under test is checked against predictions made by a model, which is a description of a system's behaviour.
 The model can then help systematically deriving tests for that system.

 To try out this technique, we thought of three different use cases of the *jTimeSched* project.
 For each one, we present the reason we decided to test it and its purpose.
 Afterwards, we apply *Model-based Testing*, by presenting their:
 - *State Machine*: to display all possible states of the system, as well as the available actions that result in a change of state.
 - *Transition Tree*: to display all possible paths of execution in the system
-- *Transition Table*: an alternative tabular way to display a State Machine, which allows better visualization of the sneaky paths.
+- *Transition Table*: an alternative tabular way to display a *State Machine*, which allows better visualization of the sneak paths.

 After these steps, we can derive the tests based on the existing paths and their expected behaviour.
 Based on the transition tree of each use case, we derive the regular paths to be tested, where each test case corresponds to a path from the root of the tree to one of the leaves.
 Besides this, we can also test the sneak paths, which are related to unspecified behaviour, as we need to evaluate how the system behaves in unexpected scenarios.